devopsguy-suresh/youtube/linux/enable_password_login_to_the_aws_linux_server.md

     sudo service sshd restart
     ```

-Note: Password authentication is not more secure than private key authentication, so maximum cases avoid this.
+**Note**: Password authentication is not more secure than private key authentication, so maximum cases avoid this.